Geriatric Mental Health Care And Psychiatry

 Some people choose to see a geriatric psychiatrist as a result of mental health challenges that are related to a physical health concern, such as a stroke, heart disease, chronic pain, Parkinson's disease, diabetes, or other medical conditions.
 Certain chronic health conditions can increase the risk of an individual developing depression.
 Because of their training and experience, psychiatrists may be uniquely qualified to treat older adults with physical and mental illnesses.
 These professionals can help facilitate better outcomes in primary care, emergency treatment, and other contexts by understanding the risk factors that may exacerbate symptoms of both medical and psychiatric disorders.

-Additionally, mental health conditions often impact older adults differently than they do people of different ages.
-For example, depressive symptoms affect cognition more than mood in many older adults.
+Mental health conditions often impact older adults differently than people of different ages.
+For example, depressive symptoms affect cognition more than mood in some older adults.
 These concerns can be compounded by the stigma surrounding mental health treatment, which—though it is being reduced through public awareness—remains a significant barrier to care for the elderly.

-Psychiatrists can also help clients process the emotional challenges that often accompany getting older.
+Psychiatrists can also help clients process the emotional challenges often accompanying aging.
 Social isolation is a common concern among the elderly that can lead to difficult-to-process emotions.
 Retirement, the loss of loved ones, and other experiences can lead to a lack of social support, increasing loneliness, and other complex feelings.

 Individuals may also experience elder abuse in later life, which can cause or exacerbate symptoms of anxiety disorders, depressive disorders, and other mental health conditions.
 Mental, physical, emotional, or financial abuse of elders can also lead to further isolation.
 Geriatric mental health professionals can help these individuals process trauma, work through their feelings, and connect with other useful resources, such as support groups.